 And, she says, it’s not just the herbicides that have a harder time getting through those weed leaves and stems.
 “Even when you’re doing tillage, the weeds just don’t die quite as easily because they are tougher because of the drought and the stress that they’re under,” Readel says.

 Knowing these dry conditions could likely continue into 2022, what can farmers do to ensure the best possible soybean weed control?
 Readel says there are a couple of very important items to remember.
 One of those is to try to control weeds before they grow too large, because the smaller they are, the easier they are to control.

 “You also have to adjust to make sure you’re using plenty of water when spraying.
 I know that’s hard to do when we’re all trying to conserve and be safe with water, but water coverage matters when we want to cover the multiple growing points on the weeds,” she explains.
 “Because it’s tougher to get through the weed cuticle, quality adjuvants matter when you’re using herbicides.
 The adjuvant helps to break through that cuticle and get the absorption into the plant.”

 It’s also a good idea to plan out a weed control program approach that includes strong residual herbicides with multiple effective modes of action during drought.
-Kyber™ herbicide, for example, is a soybean preemergence solution that contains three effective modes of action.
-Read how Kyber held up under dry conditions for an Iowa retailer this year.
+Sonic® and Trivence® herbicides, for example, are soybean premergence solutions that contain multiple modes of action.

 Readel advises talking through your program plans with your trusted advisors this winter too.
 She says it will be particularly important to use strong, preemergence solutions with multiple modes of action and residual activity to balance out any supply chain shortages for certain postemergence products.
 Readel says you’ll want to have a plan B in place if you need to change things up.